sieve-project/sieve/README.md

 ```
 </details>

+The last column of the tsv file points to the test result json file of each bug reproduction.
-For more details about each reproduced bug, please refer to xxx.
+For what you expect to see from each test result json file, please refer to https://github.com/sieve-project/sieve/blob/osdi-ae/bug_finding.md.

 ### Generating and reducing test plans
 Sieve automatically generates test plans from the controller trace.